CodeQueen-AI/Speckit-Plus/README.md

 We are creating an *AI collaboration partner* similar to **Claude Code, Gemini CLI, and Qwen** These are *comprehensive AI tools designed for coding* helping developers generate code, automate tasks and collaborate efficiently

+# 3️⃣  Spec Driven Development (SDD) 📝
+Spec Driven Development is a *software development approach where developers build applications strictly according to a set of predefined specifications* Every feature, functionality and behavior is guided by these specifications

+*Why it is used:*

+* Ensures **clarity and consistency** in what needs to be built

+* Reduces **errors and misunderstandings** between developers, designers and stakeholders

+* Improves **efficiency** as developers have a clear blueprint to follow

+* Facilitates **collaboration** with AI tools or teams since instructions are precise

+**Key Points:**

+* Development starts with **clear specifications** (what the system should do)

+* Code, design, and tests are all aligned with the specifications

+* Changes or updates are easier to manage because they are made against the spec

+* Often used with **AI-driven development** where the AI executes tasks exactly according to the specs

+**Example:**

+* A team defines that a **login page** must have username, password fields, validation and a “forgot password” link Developers (or an AI tool) implement it **exactly according to this specification**
+* AI code generators like **Gemini CLI** can take detailed specs and build functional modules automatically